About Educational Leadership

 View a brochure about our Educational Leadership programs.

-The Educational Leadership emphasis is presented using nine administrative standards.
-Six of these standards (1-6) are the standards used by the Educational Leadership Constituent Council (ELCC).
-Standard 7 on technology comes from Michigan Department of Education requirements.
-In addition to these seven standards, two additional standards have been added in consultation with educational leaders in the North American Division of Seventh-day Adventists.
+The Educational Leadership emphasis is presented using ten administrative standards.
+Seven of these standards (1-7) are the standards used by the Educational Leadership Constituent Council (ELCC).
+Standard 8 on technology comes from Michigan Department of Education requirements.
+In addition to these eight standards, two additional standards have been added in consultation with educational leaders in the North American Division of Seventh-day Adventists.

 The standards state that a school administrator is an educational leader who promotes the success of all students by